 In 2014 Dan Adamescu was arrested on charges of corruption; he was accused of bribing two judges overseeing a business insolvency case.
 He was later convicted and sentenced to four years in prison.

 Dan Adamescu died on January 24th, 2017 at the age of 68.
 His death followed detention in horrific, medieval conditions in a Romanian prison after his conviction in a day-long show trial.
 Not content with killing one member of the Adamescu family, the Romanian authorities have issued a European Arrest Warrant against Dan’s son, Alexander Adamescu.

 This page goes into the detail of the case, publishing original documents starting from the pre-trial detention hearing, as well as the evidence presented against Dan Adamescu.
-In each case an English translation is provided – please get in touch if you would like the original Romanian language documents.
+In each case a certified English translation is provided – please get in touch if you would like the original Romanian language documents.

 Arrest, charges, and decision to remand in custody

 The case against Dan Adamescu begins with his arrest in June 2014, and a hearing in judges’ chambers to determine whether or not he should be remanded in custody while he awaited trial.
 These documents include all sides of the case – the prosecution’s interpretation of the evidence, the defence’s refutation of that interpretation, and the judge’s decision to remand Adamescu in custody.

 This document is the official record of the conversation in judges’ chambers where the decision to remand Dan Adamescu in custody, after he had been charged, was made.
 It covers all of the evidence against Adamescu, showing how little and questionable the evidence actually was.